Eurovision 2025: Politics, Scandals and Front-runners | LatestLY

-Despite the efforts of its organizers, the Eurovision Song Contest in Basel is not free of politics.
-An overview of an unusual start, protests against Israel's singer and controversial songs.The Eurovision Song Contest is heading into the home stretch, with the second semi-final taking place on May 15.
+Despite the efforts of its organizers, the Eurovision Song Contest in Switzerland's Basel has not been free of politics.
+Here's an overview of an unusual start, protests against Israel's artist and controversial songs.The Eurovision Song Contest is heading into the home stretch.
+The second semifinal took place on May 15, with the final scheduled for Saturday.
+Out of a total 37 participating countries, 26 made it into the final.

 Before the week of competition, the artists from the 37 participating countries all gathered at the official opening ceremony last Sunday on the stage of the St. Jakobshalle in Basel, Switzerland.
 The event was designed to reflect the festive and inclusive nature of the competition.
 But it did not remain unclouded.

-Note: This article was originally written in German.
-It was updated on May 16 to reflect the results going into the final.